Architecture as Science - How Walls Affect Our Brains

 Design elements are directly related to our survival instincts.
 For example, the brain has an evolutionary bias towards rounded shapes.

 In nature, sharp objects (thorns, rocks) are often associated with danger.
-Therefore, when we see aggressive, sharp corners in the interior, the amygdala – the fear processing center – is activated in our brain.
-Conversely, round and organic shapes activate the “reward centers” and make us feel safe.
+Therefore, when we see aggressive, sharp corners in the interior, the amygdala - the fear processing center - is activated in our brain.
+Conversely, Round and organic shapes activate the “reward centers” and make us feel safe.

 6. Combining neuroscience and architecture - neuroarchitecture

-The ultimate horizon of this field is “neuroadaptive architecture.”
+The final horizon of this field is "Neuroadaptive Architecture".
 This is a future where buildings are no longer static, but rather become “living organisms” that sense our state.
 Imagine an environment that operates on a “feedback loop”: a building “sees” that our stress levels are rising and responds by dimming the lights or releasing a soothing scent.